top of page

 Chiu, C., Hong, Y., & Dweck, C. (2008).
 Lay dispositionism and implicit theories of personality.
 Chinese Social Psychological Review.

 Hong, Y., & Liu, W. T. (2000).
 Generational dependency and elderly care: A psychological interpretation of cultural norms and exchange.
 In W. T. Liu and H. Kendig (Eds.)
 Who cares for the elder?
-A East-West value divide. (pp.165-182) Singapore: University of Singapore Press.
+A East-West value divide. (pp.165-182).
+University of Singapore Press.

 Book Review